 After successful re-election in 2010, Stephen served as Parliamentary Under Secretary of State for Transport at the Department for Transport with responsibility for road safety, roads and maritime issues.

-On 7th May 2015, Stephen was re-elected as Member of Parliament for Wimbledon with an increased majority of 12,619 and increased percentage of 52% of all votes cast.
+On 7th May 2015, Stephen was re-elected as Member of Parliament for Wimbledon and was again re-elected on 8th June 2017.

 Stephen is particularly proud of securing investment in Wimbledon's public transport, with more frequent trains on the Northern Line, longer air-conditioned trains on the District line and the redevelopment of Wimbledon Station.
 He has also worked hard to improve local health care provision, with the new Nelson Hospital and Raynes Park Health Centre bringing vital services closer to residents.